boefraty74/PowerBI-visuals/RVisualTutorial/TutorialFunnelPlot/README.md

 [chapter1_R\vscript_R_v1_00.r](chapter1_R/script_R_v1_00.r)

-The next version of R-script is essentially the same, but implements input errors handling and user parametes to control the appearance of the plot:
+The next version of R-script is essentially the same, but implements input error handling and user parameters to control the appearance of the plot:

 [chapter1_R\vscript_R_v1_01.r](chapter1_R/script_R_v1_01.r)